danielwellman/hexagonal_kata_java/NOTES.md

   it would build out the whole application!    ...
 I think I'll resolve it by having only one entry in the birthday list and make sure it sends it to that person.
 That way I can add the logic for multiple steps entries and skipped people later.

+## Guiding Principles

+* End to end tests should avoid being too coupled to production abstractions.
+We want to avoid situations where the test behaves correctly using the production code, except the production code is actually doing the wrong thing, causing the test to incorrectly pass.
+There seem to be some fuzzy barriers on this though...
+  * For example, the `Date` class, which is a wrapper around the third-party Jodatime library.
+The tests do need to invoke the mailer given a specific date, hence this class must be used.
+Theory: Sharing simple value objects is not as risky.